A lot or a little?

 Is it any good?

+This movie has little character development, even less resolution, and an almost non-existent plot.
 THE GREAT OUTDOORS is basically a series of skits and would-be comic confrontations between American middle class values, represented by Chet and Connie Ripley (John Candy and Stephanie Faracy trying very hard to make the most of ridiculous situations and dialogue) and the arrogance of the rich, as portrayed by the Craigs (Dan Aykroyd, almost manic in his efforts to find some humor, and Annette Bening, who mugs a lot in an early career misfire).
 Unfortunately, the skits go nowhere; they just end so that the viewer can move on to the next chaotic event.
-There's little character development, even less resolution, and an almost non-existent plot.
-The sub-titled dialogue of marauding raccoons between scenes is the only glue that holds this mostly unfunny effort scripted by the usually talented John Hughes together.
+The subtitled dialogue of marauding raccoons between scenes is the only glue that holds this mostly unfunny effort scripted by the usually talented John Hughes together.

 How is the movie like a cartoon even though it's a live-action movie made with real people?
 What are some of the elements you expect in animation that the filmmakers have used here?